katagaki/katagaki/README.md

 - [Buses](https://github.com/katagaki/Tsugi2): a native iOS app for Singapore's public bus services
 - [Unagent](https://github.com/katagaki/BingMeUp): a Safari extension for iOS and macOS that changes the user agent served to specific websites
 - [QuickUp](https://github.com/katagaki/QuickUp): a macOS client for ClickUp based on the ClickUp public API

+## Past projects
+- [Guru](https://github.com/katagaki/Guru): a password manager with a unique take on password generation